PRIME-RE/prime-re.github.io/software_packages.md

 # Software packages

 This is a (non-exhaustive) list of software packages commonly used in (NHP) neuroimaging analysis.
 These were not submitted to PRIME-RE but are rather common in the field.
 Documentation will not be provided on this site, but can usually be found at the websites for the individual packages.
-For a similar (much better curated) list, see [NITRC](https://www.nitrc.org/).
+For a similar (much better curated) list, see <a href="https://www.nitrc.org/" target="_blank">NITRC</a>.

 [<img src="https://www.nitrc.org/themes/nitrc3.0/images/nitrc-logo.png" height="40">](https://www.nitrc.org/)